-When the FCC issued its Third Report and Order on small cell attachments last September, wireless telecommunications companies were given more opportunity to deploy their services.
+When the FCC issued its Third Report and Order on small cell attachments in September 2018, wireless telecommunications companies were given more opportunity to deploy their services.

-The 2018 Third Report and Order means big changes for the telecoms and broadband providers working to make that happen.
+The 2018 Third Report and Order, upheld in an August 2020 court ruling, means big changes for the telecoms and broadband providers working to make that happen.

 Reduced Costs for Small Cell Attachments

 The FCC limited how much a city can charge providers for application review, right-of-way access (ROW), and permits to attach – all required for small cell installation.
 Under the new rules, the charges must represent only the city’s actual costs from deployment, minus any “exorbitant” fees charged by consultants or third-party contractors.